Sports Management: What’s the Payoff?

 Enter the individual with a degree in sports management.

-While coaches and sports agents often receive the most publicity, the field is populated with behind the scenes individuals who have studied sports management and have gone on to become sports managers, accountants, sport economists, and almost every career in between.
+Coaches and sports agents often receive the most publicity.
+However, the field is populated with behind-the-scenes individuals who have studied sports management.
+These professionals have gone on to become sports managers, accountants, sports economists, and almost every career in between.

 The pinnacle of a sports manager’s career is to assume the role of general major of a major league team.